broadinstitute/warp/tests/README.md

 All test workflows that are run will have their output copied to a "results" bucket -> `gs://broad-gotc-test-results/`

-When we want to update the "truth" branches for our pipelines we can copy that output to the respective "truth" bucket -> `gs://broad-gotc-test-storage/`
+When we want to update the "truth" branches for our pipelines the test workflow will copy the run output to the respective "truth" bucket -> `gs://broad-gotc-test-storage/` (this is achieved with the `--update-truth` flag).

 ## :hammer_and_pick: Testing Process